Warfare (film)

 Warfare is a 2025 war film written and directed by Ray Mendoza and Alex Garland.
 Based on Mendoza's experiences during the Iraq War as a U.S. Navy SEAL, the film depicts an encounter on 19 November 2006 after the Battle of Ramadi.
 The script is drawn from the testimonies of the platoon members and is presented in real time.
 It stars an ensemble cast including D'Pharaoh Woon-A-Tai as Mendoza, alongside Will Poulter, Cosmo Jarvis, Kit Connor, Finn Bennett, Joseph Quinn, and Charles Melton.
 The film is dedicated to platoon member Elliott Miller (portrayed by Jarvis in the film), who lost his leg and ability to speak in the incident.

 Warfare premiered at the Music Box Theatre in Chicago on 16 March 2025, and was released in the United States by A24 on 11 April 2025, and in the United Kingdom on 18 April.
-The film received positive reviews and has grossed $33.6 million worldwide.
+The film received positive reviews and grossed $35.1 million worldwide.

 Plot

-In 2006, after the Battle of Ramadi, Navy SEAL platoon Alpha One takes control of a local two-story house under the cover of darkness.
-JTAC communications officer Ray Mendoza coordinates air support to monitor their position, while sniper and corpsman Elliott Miller monitors a market down the street with fellow sniper Frank.
-They are providing overwatch in support of a joint operation with the marines.
+In 2006, after the Battle of Ramadi, Navy SEAL platoon Alpha One takes control of a two-story house under the cover of darkness.
+JTAC communications officer Ray Mendoza coordinates air support to monitor their position, while sniper and corpsman Elliott Miller monitors a market down the street with fellow sniper Frank, providing overwatch in support of a joint operation with the Marines.

-Iraqi translators Farid and Sidar communicate with the two families who live on separate floors of the building, gathering them in one of the bedrooms.
-The team observes increasing enemy activity, and air support leaves the area.
-ANGLICO Lieutenant McDonald radios for air assets while the translators warn that the enemy has broadcast a call to arms.
-Leading Officer in Charge Erik and Leading Petty Officer Sam orders the translators to guard the lower level of the building.
+Iraqi army interpreters Farid and Sidar gather the two families who live on separate floors of the building into one of the bedrooms.
+The SEALs observe increasing enemy activity, and air support leaves their area.
+ANGLICO Lieutenant MacDonald radios for air assets while the interpreters warn the enemy has broadcast a call to arms.
+Leading Officer in Charge Erik and Leading Petty Officer Sam order the interpreters to guard the lower level of the building.

-A grenade is thrown into the sniper's room.
-Elliott is injured, and a CASEVAC is called to evacuate him while the SEALs and the insurgents exchange gunfire.
-The team gathers their gear and blow Claymore mines to clear the perimeter.
-Through dense smoke cover, the translators lead Elliott, Sam, Erik, Ray, and machine gunner Tommy out to the waiting U.S. Army M2 Bradley.
-As its ramp drops, an IED is detonated.
+A grenade is thrown in the sniper's room without warning, injuring Elliott.
+A CASEVAC is called to evacuate him while the SEALs and insurgents exchange gunfire.
+The team gathers their gear, blows Claymore mines to clear the perimeter, and withdraw through smoke cover toward a waiting U.S. Army M2 Bradley.
+Farid and Sidar are reluctantly sent out first, before the rest of the team follows behind them.
+As its ramp drops to receive the squad, an IED explodes.
 Farid is killed; Sidar flees; Elliott and Sam are severely wounded; Ray, Erik, and Tommy suffer concussions.
-The Bradley crew, also sustaining casualties, withdraws.
+The injured Bradley crew drives the vehicle away.